ssarkar2/Compilers/llvm/llvm_programming_idioms/readme.md

 3. Propagation:
     1. Errors can be converted to bool
     2. Errors cannot be dropped without checking for success.
 Even if it returns a success, we will get a runtime error.
 It can be moved up the stack for someone else to check.
+    3. Multiple errors can be joined into a list by `joinErrors`
 4. Handling: Use `handleErrors` or `handleAllErrors`.
 See code sample below
     1. `handleAllErrors` is expected to handle all errors, so it will abort if it cannot
     2. `handleErrors`: if it returns an `Error`, so its output must be checked.